 If you’ve ever had the flu, you know how miserable it can be.
 Symptoms can include fever, body aches, sore throat, and cough, and in severe cases people with the flu can end up in the hospital.

-With COVID-19 infections surging, it’s more important than ever to protect yourself against the flu.
+This year, with COVID-19 infections surging again, it’s especially important to protect yourself against the flu.
 Here are 6 important flu facts.

 People often use the term "flu" to refer to a cold or other respiratory illness.
-But the flu, or influenza, is much worse.
+But the flu is much worse.
 It’s a highly contagious viral infection.

 We all know people who swear they got the flu from a flu shot.
-But the reality is that the flu shot can't make you sick because it doesn’t contain a live virus.
+But the flu shot can't make you sick because it doesn’t contain a live virus.

 It takes about 2 weeks for the vaccine to start preventing flu, so if you get sick after receiving your flu shot, chances are you were infected with the flu before getting vaccinated.

 Have you gotten your flu shot?
-Let friends and family know you’re a #flufighter and encourage them to join you.
-Look for the #flufighter hashtag on Kaiser Permanente’s social media channels and share our posts and tweets with your own network.
+Let friends and family know and encourage them to join you.
+Look for the #flufighter and #fightflu hashtags on Kaiser Permanente’s posts and tweets, and share with your own network.